vasyop/miniC-hosting/README.md

 Note: BEFORE each instrunction, IP is increased by 1

 PUSH
-* increases SP by 1 and sets the value at SP to the argument ("Pushes the argument on to the stack")
+* increases SP by 1 and sets the value at SP to the argument ("Pushes the argument onto the stack")

 LEA:
 * similar to PUSH